compsigh/framework/02 Leadership structure.md

 The only explicitly defined position in compsigh leadership is President of the club.
 The President's roles & responsibilities are to:

-- Have an intimate understanding of all the club's ongoing objectives and their status: from *Which projects are blocked and why?* to *What's happening at compsigh night next week?*
+- Have a strong understanding of all the club's ongoing objectives and each one's status: from *Which projects are blocked and why?* to *What's happening at compsigh night next week?*
 - Be "the face" of the club: announcements, welcomes, communications between other clubs and departments, etc. are led by the President
 - Have a vision and direction for the club
 - Confirm new leadership team members
-- By the start of the President's final semester at USF, select a successor from the leadership team and begin training them — pairing on announcements, CCing them on all communication (if club leadership is not already CCd for whatever reason), etc.
+- By the start of the President's final semester at USF, select a successor from the leadership team and begin training them — pairing on announcements, CCing them on all communication (if club leadership is not already CCd for whatever reason), introducing them to collaborators and sponsors, etc.